abdelrahman543873/swvl-task/README.md

 ### start the server and go to the documentation url

-### also the app has the erd in the erd.dio file in the project

 ## notes

 nestjs framework was chosen here to allow for easier documentation of the api using , swagger ui and nestjs/swagger i am able to document the whole api using decorators which is amazing , also all the tests are run in the memory and won't affect your local environment because of the mongodb in memory server , but when you first run the tests of the app allow for extra time for the in memory mongodb server to download , if you don't have a 64 bit machine pls change the arch property in the package.json to be 32 instead of 64 so the tests can run smoothly